People of Color (POC) Sangha

 - 6:30 PM at Yoga Heights DC, (3506 Georgia Avenue, NW, Washington, DC, 20010) (Map It)

-The POC sangha meets every 4th Saturday of the month, except for meetings on November 19 and December 17, 2016 (due to the holidays).
+The POC sangha meets on the 4th Saturday of each month.
 Please keep an eye on the affinity website calendar.

 Aspirations of the People of Color Sangha

 - To explore our identity as People of Color in the light of the Buddhist dharma, across multiple and intersecting lines of difference that include, but are not limited to: race, ethnicity, sexuality, gender, socio-economic class, age, and dis/abilities.

 - To provide a safe and intimate space where People of Color can deepen the practice of meditation and mindful dialogue.To study the dharma from diverse perspectives and to inspire insightful discussions.

 - To study the dharma from diverse perspectives and to inspire insightful discussions.

 - To cultivate a sense of belonging and community both within the People of Color sangha and the larger IMCW sangha.